aarong/feedme-client/DEV.md

 Connection retry functionality is controlled by the library and must not be implemented by transports.
 If a transport's attempt to connect to a server fails, it must indicate to the library that it has failed and take no further action.
-The library may instruct the transport to initiate another connection attempt depending on the number of failed attempts and the configuration supplied by the application.
+The library may instruct the transport to initiate a subsequent connection attempt depending on the number of failed attempts and the configuration supplied by the application.

 Reconnect functionality is controlled by the library and must not be implemented by transports.
 If a transport is connected to the server and disconnects due to